 This page contains guidance for NHS organisations on how to enhance their existing risk assessments particularly for at-risk and clinically vulnerable groups within their workforce.

-This includes workers returning to work for the NHS, and existing team members who are potentially more at risk due to their race and ethnicity, age, weight, underlying health condition, disability, or pregnancy.
+This includes workers who are potentially more at risk due to their race and ethnicity, age, weight, underlying health condition, disability, or pregnancy.
 This guidance is applicable, with appropriate local adaptations, in all healthcare settings.

 Guidance produced by the Health and Safety Executive (HSE) will also help organisations identify who is at risk of harm.
 It includes templates and examples that organisations can adopt, along with specific guidance.